 - You have time to pray or meditate.
 You can start your day on a positive note and create a good frame of mind for the rest of the day.
 The early morning is the perfect time to pray or meditate.
 Notice how much better your day goes when you partake in this morning activity.

 - You'll get better comprehension.
-One university study showed that early risers' GPAs are a full point higher than that of night owls.
+One university study showed that early risers' GPAs are a full point higher than that of

 Are you convinced enough to set your alarm clock earlier?